janeon/automatedLabHelper/README.md

 but would not return an error if `test()` was replaced with `retVal = test()`.
 It doesn't work in all cases yet (for instance, it would return an error for something like `print(test())`).

-### installation.py???
-Which of theses are still needed?
-Which can be removed?
-likely that this one can be removed, could we test it on a lab machine sometime today?
-It'll take a second

 ### more stuff from earlier versions of the readme:

 ### TODO:
-- Make it possible to run cleanoutput on interface
 - Find sites that targets/is often visited or popular among beginning Python coders and scrape from each for example code or demos / articles / documentation.

 ### DONE:
 - Basic interface for making installing and file browsing easier
+- Make it possible to run cleanoutput on interface
 - Written a custom checker
 - Figure out how to package pylint in environments

-Code types:

-"I": "info",
-"C": "convention",
-"R": "refactor",
-"W": "warning",
-"E": "error",
-"F": "fatal"
+### Other miscellany

 List of some codes: http://pylint-messages.wikidot.com/all-codes (has been copied to allCodes.txt for cleaning)